loekvangool/elastic-flights/README.md

     * `sh create_flight_alias.sh`
 5. Import Kibana visuals and dashboards:
    * In Kibana, go to `Settings`, then `Objects`, then Import `kibana_import.json`
    * Optional: Timelion is a time series graphing plugin for Kibana, developed by the people of Elastic.
 Read more about Timelion and how to get it [here](https://www.elastic.co/blog/timelion-timeline).
 Currently it is not possible to export or import Timelion sheets.
-To create some charts about this data, open Timelion and add the following code.
-For every line, add a Chart on the Timelion sheet and paste in the code for four different charts.
+To create some charts about this data, open Timelion and add the following.
+For every line, add a Chart on the Timelion sheet and paste in the code for six different charts.
 Don't forget to save the sheet.

    `.es(index=flights).label("All Flights"), .es(index=flights, q=ArrDelayMinutes:>0).label("Delayed Flights")`